convoluta/convoluta.github.io/src/index.md

 ## Enter Convoluta

-Convoluta is a revolutionary ML-based solution to detect fake news.
+Convoluta is a revolutionary ML-based solution to detect misinformation.
 Versatile, accurate, and blazing-fast, Convoluta is able to detect the truthfulness of the news you read on demand.

 ## Easy to Use

 Convoluta is always just a click away, never far.
-As a browser extension, Convoluta can detect as you browse, keeping you safe from fake news.
+As a browser extension, Convoluta can detect as you browse, keeping you safe from misinformation.

 ## Getting Convoluta